RESOURCES DURING COVID-19

 Funeral Ethics Organization: national organization working against exploitation of consumers making funeral purchases.

-Morning Star Singers: a group of volunteer singers who offer songs of healing and comfort to those struggling with living or dying.
+Morning Star Singers: volunteer singers who offer songs of healing and comfort to those struggling with living or dying.
 The group sings for free at hospices, hospitals, nursing homes, and private homes within the Twin Cities. www.morningstarsingers.org

 National Home Funeral Alliance: educating families about end-of-life choices, including natural death care and home funerals.

-Carolyn Laine, MN State Representative, 33-minute You Tube presentation, “Green Burials, Options for After-Death Care.” www.youtube.com/watch?v=RZKy2xo2g8w
+Carolyn Laine, MN State Senator, 33-minute You Tube presentation, “Green Burials, Options for After-Death Care.” www.youtube.com/watch?v=RZKy2xo2g8w

 Choices: free downloadable booklet from Minnesota Department of Health with legal and practical information on the final disposition of a body.